ESM — Embodied Stress Management

 Most stress tools are designed for before or after the moment.

-This workshop introduces a method you can use during real situations, without stopping what you’re doing.
+This is a method you can use during real situations, without stopping what you’re doing.

 What you’ll learn